mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ---

 ##### Custom Initial Voltages
 This method of specifying initial values has a significant advantage in that it allows the user to easily change the initial voltage magnitudes and angles, which play a crucial role in iterative methods.
-For instance, suppose we define our power system as follows:
+For instance, suppose the power system is defined:
 ```@example initializeACPowerFlowFlat
 using JuliaGrid # hide
 @default(unit) # hide